 La Antequerana is one of the best brands of mantecados in Andalusia and these are made in nearby Antequera.
 Conscious that lard isn’t the healthiest option, they’ve introduced mantecados made with olive oil or Iberian pig lard, both easier on the blood pressure.

-Where to buy them: Atarazanas Market (9am-3pm Monday to Saturday); La Antequerana, El Palmeral on the Port (daily 11am to 9pm)
+Where to buy them: Atarazanas Market (9am-3pm Monday to Saturday) and at traditional grocery stores in the city centre.

 Price: you buy mantecados by weight and prices start at around €4 a kilo.